mpicbg-scicomp/tissue_miner/quickstart_tutorial/other_os/tm_qs_user_data.md

 * a script editor opens automatically
 * click **RUN** and define the tissue axis to be aligned on x or y.

-Both programs automatically save a text file (LastFrameRoi.txt and transformation.txt, respectively).
+Both programs automatically save a text file (UserFrameRoi.txt and transformation.txt, respectively).
 If these files are present, TissueMiner will take them into account for further precessing steps.

 ### 4. Open a Docker QuickStart Terminal